A Guide to South Africa's Panorama Route

 Road Trip Travel

-The Panorama Route lies within South Africa's Lowveld region and is where I grew up.
-This area is very dear to my heart and always will be.
-I always return from home with my soul filled with so much joy, light and love.
-There is an abundance to do in this area - from hiking and waterfall-watching to safaris - it truly has it all.
-This route is best enjoyed as a road trip or a self drive holiday.
-The Panorama Route is a scenic route in South Africa's Mpumalanga Province and includes numerous cultural, historical & natural points of interest.
+The Panorama Route lies within South Africa's Lowveld region.
+There is an abundance to do in this area, from hiking and waterfall-watching to safaris.
+It truly has it all.
+This route is best enjoyed as a road trip or as a self-driven holiday.
+The scenic Panorama Route in South Africa's Mpumalanga Province includes numerous cultural, historical and natural points of interest.
 The route is centered around the world's third-largest and greenest canyon, The Blyde River Canyon, and is located in South Africa's largest forested area.

 The Fora Difference